to Win at eBay:

 Use this link to get to eBay whenever you buy and it helps me write more like this, thanks!
 Ken.

-Some times when I've received junk, I click the boxes, select Item Not As Described (broken), and I printed out a pre-paid return label.
+Some times when I've received junk, I click the boxes in eBay's return pages, select Item Not As Described (broken), and I printed out a pre-paid return label.
 I stuck it on the box, and out it went to the seller the same day at zero expense to me.
 I had a full refund a few days later.

 10% of what I get over eBay is defective.
 Face it; it's used gear from God knows where.
 I usually know when I'm at risk, because it's almost always from sellers with poor feedback (99.6% and below).